How children feel and react when a sibling dies

 Violent or traumatic deaths – for example, a car accident or drowning – or witnessing the death can deeply affect children and families.
 If this happens in your family, seek professional help for your child and yourself.
 Start by talking to your GP.

-Here are some examples of how you might tell your child that their sibling has died:
+Here are examples of how you might tell your child that their sibling has died:

 - ‘Your sister’s heart stopped working.
 It couldn’t keep her body alive anymore and she died.’